Day Trip to Gaisberg: Hiking in the Alps near Salzburg, Austria!

 Where to Stay in Salzburg

 Bus 151 departs from Mirabellplatz, which is in the heart of Salzburg’s Old Town.
-All three hotels below are within walking distance of that stop, which means you can roll out of bed, walk five minutes, and be on the bus to the Alps without a taxi or early morning scramble.
+All five hotels below are within walking distance of that stop, which means you can roll out of bed, walk a few minutes, and be on the bus to the Alps without a taxi or early morning scramble.
 An added bonus: guests staying in registered Salzburg accommodation receive the Salzburg Guest Mobility Ticket, which covers all public transport in the province — including Bus 151 to Gaisberg — at no extra cost.

 • Arthotel Blaue Gans — a boutique hotel in the historic Old Town with a distinctive focus on contemporary Austrian art, with original works placed throughout the rooms and common spaces.
 Walk to Mirabellplatz in around 10 minutes.
 Reliably excellent service and a good restaurant.
 Confirmed on Booking.com.